25 Biggest Steals in NFL Draft History

-To effectively build a championship-caliber roster in the National Football League, it’s a necessity for teams to find impact players in more than just the first and second rounds of the NFL draft.
-While hitting a home run and landing a perennial All-Pro player in the first round is nice, it doesn’t always equate to success in the win/loss column.
+To build a championship-caliber roster in the National Football League, teams have to find impact players in more than just the first and second rounds of the NFL draft.
+While landing a perennial All-Pro player in the first round is nice, it doesn’t always equate to success in the win/loss column.
 On the other hand, consistently hitting on middle- and late-round picks virtually ensures that a franchise will win a lot of games.

-In today’s NFL landscape — where the league’s hard salary cap makes it nearly impossible to build a team through free agency — finding game-changing talent in rounds three through seven is pretty much a requirement for the long-term success of most franchises.
-Players who fall into this category typically carry salary cap hits that are slightly above league-minimum salaries.
+In today’s NFL landscape — where the league’s hard salary cap makes it nearly impossible to build a team through free agency — finding game-changing talent in rounds three through seven is pretty much a requirement for most franchises.

 1. Shannon Sharpe, tight end

 - 1990 NFL Draft